-I founded this company 5 years ago with a “How to Build a WordPress Website” book from the library, and less than 80 bucks.
+I founded this company back in the day with a “How to Build a WordPress Website” book from the library, and less than 80 bucks.

 Things have grown from my humble beginnings when my toddler daughter napped beside me and I was starting this company from the ground up.

 I’m now a founder of a travel company with a global team, get to work with my best buds, and I have amazing clients like Jabu that I get to serve.

 Even after having served hundreds of customers, I’m so deeply honored and remember every last one.
 I don’t take lightly that they’ve invested their time, money and energy to fly across the world and join our Italian experiences.

 I’m happy to call many of our clients good friends.
 Work might be “just work” to so many people, but this company, along with being a wife and mother, is actually my absolute passion and joy and a path I feel so grateful to be on.

 Now, I’d love to know this.

 Do you feel like traveling around the world and hanging out with wonderful women is your definition of abundance?